cloudflare/cloudflare-docs/content/r2/buckets/storage-classes.md

 #### Specify storage class during object upload

-To learn more about how to specify the storage class for new objects refer to documentation for the [Workers API](/r2/api/workers/) and [S3 API](/r2/api/s3/).
+To learn more about how to specify the storage class for new objects, refer to the [Workers API](/r2/api/workers/) and [S3 API](/r2/api/s3/) documentation.

 #### Use object lifecycle rules to transition objects to Infrequent Access storage

-To learn more about how to transition objects from Standard storage to Infrequent Access storage refer to [Object lifecycles](/r2/buckets/object-lifecycles/).
+To learn more about how to transition objects from Standard storage to Infrequent Access storage, refer to [Object lifecycles](/r2/buckets/object-lifecycles/).